shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 While this doesn’t reflect real-time write status, it gives users a sense of motion and prevents the UI from freezing.

+### Feature 3: Real-Time Progress Tracking for .rib and .iv Formats
+- For custom formats like RenderMan Interface Bytestream (.rib) and Inventor (.iv) — which don’t use VTK writers — I implemented manual point-by-point writing.
+This allowed full control over progress tracking and user interruption.

+- Progress is updated every few points, and cancellation immediately halts the process, cleaning up resources and avoiding half-written files.